-$\frac{\text{https://myintracomm.ec.europa.eu/dg/devco/finance-contracts-legal/legal-affairs/legal-disputes/Pages/court-actions-our-tasks.aspx}{}$
+$\frac{https://myintracomm.ec.europa.eu/dg/intpa/finance-contracts-legal/legal-affairs/legal-disputes/Pages/court-actions-our-tasks.aspx$

 The main difference between conciliation and arbitration is that, unlike arbitration, the proposal made by a conciliator is not binding for the parties.
-They remain free to accept or reject any settlement-proposal made by the conciliator.
+They remain free to accept or reject any settlementproposal made by the conciliator.
 Unlike the attempt for amicable settlement, the conciliation is not an obligatory step.